-Prerequisite: Introduction to Art (or Introduction to Drawing & Painting); junior or senior status.
+Prerequisite: Introduction to Art and Drawing & Painting I; Junior or Senior

-717-DRAWING/PAINTING II (2-DIMENSIONAL DESIGN) Level 1 (1 credit)
+717-DRAWING/PAINTING II (2-DIMENSIONAL DESIGN) CC (1 credit)

 Students build on skills, approaches, and concepts covered in Drawing/Painting I while learning advanced color theory, design principles and developing personal techniques and imagery.
 The objective of this course is for students to participate in a studio atmosphere that allows them to explore their ideas, develop creative thinking skills, and begin to define their interests and goals as 2-dimensional artists through working on individual and group projects.
 Students will work in various materials such as watercolor, acrylic, pastel, charcoal etc. The course will allow the students to create several artworks that can be used for college portfolio admissions.
 The ability to plan and work independently on creative problems will be encouraged and independent and class research will be expected.